Marketing Advice For Startups, Based On Reason And Validated Experience

 Why Do Some Startups Fail While Others Succeed?

-According to Startup Genome, it’s often that they self-destruct, not that they’re taken out by competition.
+According to Startup Genome, startups most often self-destruct; they aren’t taken out by competition.

 Leaving out uncontrollable factors like timing, which is huge (Airbnb, Lyft and Uber were greatly aided by the 2008 Mortgage Crisis and people searching for side hustle incomes), leaving out temporary fads, and leaving out superficial causes of success, like branding, fear of missing out, or curiosity – when they don’t also accompany product value offering or market demand – what’s the secret of some endeavors’ successes?
 Is it one thing or many?